 Life On The Farm

-The farm is overseen by Mr Richards, however, the day to day running is currently done by our year 5/6 children.
-Our student farm managers are Lloyd and Josh and our deputy managers are Laurie and Charlotte and they are supported by their team of year 5/6 chicken and duck keepers.
+The farm is overseen by Mr Richards, however, the day to day running is currently done by our year children.
+Our Junior Farm Managers are Darwin and Poppy and our Deputy Managers are Sofia and Emily and they are supported by their team of year 5/6 chicken and duck farmers, as well as rabbit carers from years 2-4.
 The children take responsibility in ensuring the highest quality of care is provided to our animals by making sure they have food and water at all times, cleaning out the pens, regularly completing health checks and providing stimulation.
 They also collect the eggs daily and sell on our community produce stall as a mini enterprise.
 They take charge of the finances with our animals, recording the income of the eggs and expenses for supplies and calculating profits.

 It is important to us that every child has the opportunity to care for, spend time with and learn from our animals.
-Every class has a week on rotation where they get to help in the care of the animals with daily visits to feed them, collect eggs and provide them company.
+In addition to regular farm school sessions, every class has a timetabled slots across their week on rotation where they get to help in the care of the animals with daily visits to feed them, collect eggs and provide them company.

 Sustainability is at the heart of our school farm.
 We view this as something that should be thought of as a way of life, enabling children to become responsible global citizens.
 The purpose of our school farm is to teach our children the importance of a sustainable planet.
 This involves how to care for animals, both domestic and local wildlife.
 It also involves the understanding of plants, growing fruit and vegetables from seed, building valuable life skills which help to reduce reliance on industrial farming operations which have a high ecological footprint.
 Our children will have the knowledge to create a greener world.